antonio-malcolm/immerable-record/README.md

 To ensure you are using the current, correct versions, refer to the engines block, in [package.json](package.json) The author of this project uses [nvm](https://github.com/nvm-sh/nvm), to install and switch between NodeJS and npm versions, and doing so is highly recommended.

-This project uses pnpm, to manage dependencies and workspaces, and it is also used to execute tasks, within the task maanagement modules.
+This project uses pnpm, to manage dependencies and workspaces, and it is also used to execute tasks, within the task management modules.
 To install pnpm (current project version):
 ```shell
 $ npm install -g pnpm@6.9.1